xswitch/odin_tictactoe/README.md

 # odin_tictactoe

-> Check select outputs from boardArray to see if they are all equal
-> Only select possible winning combinations
+> Check if x, y is available - DONE
+> Check for a tie - DONE
+> Create board elements